Showing Up for the Fear /

 August 2025

 There are so many ways to talk about breathwork.
-It took me a while to get this one, and my understanding of it is just starting to blossom in this late summer heat and humidity.
-I’ll share two anecdotes to try to illustrate what I’ve learned about what can happen when we breathe with fear, in the hopes that it will come in handy for you or a beloved who might need this reminder in a pinch.
+It took me a while to understand this one, and the learning journey is still at large.
+Today I’m going to share two anecdotes to try to illustrate what I’ve learned about what can happen when we breathe with fear in the hopes that it will come in handy for you or a beloved who might need this reminder in a pinch.

-Unlike many I know, I don’t fall asleep mulling over all of the things that happened during the day and worrying about what is coming tomorrow.
-When I start falling asleep, I start seeing strange faces up close in my mind’s eye, and weird visions that get more and more real the more the boundaries between awake consciousness and asleep consciousness start to blur.
+The first one is a personal story.
+Unlike many folks I know, I don’t fall asleep mulling over all of the things that happened during the day and worrying about what is coming tomorrow.
+When I begin falling asleep, I start seeing strange faces up close in my mind’s eye, and weird visions that get more and more real the more the boundaries between awake consciousness and asleep consciousness start to blur.
 It’s…scary!
 I don’t know what’s happening or who I’m seeing.
-I don’t really have a framework for what I’m experiencing when this happens, which adds to the fear, especially when what or who I am seeing seem to also be able to see me and interact with me.
+I don’t really have a framework for what I’m experiencing when this happens, which adds to the fear, especially when what or who I am seeing seems to be able to see me too.

-Each time I did it, a similar result happened.
-It’s a little hard to articulate, but I started to, in a way, show up on the same level as the images that were overwhelming me.
+But each time I did it, a similar result happened.
+It’s a little hard for me to articulate.
+In the moment, I started to, in a way, show up on the same level as the images that were overwhelming me.
 Almost as though I rose to the same size as them in my mind, so that I no longer felt as small and dominated as I did when the fear was roaring.
-I felt myself there still; not gone, obliterated into some secret, chaotic inner place of lost within my own mind.
+I was also able to feel myself there still, as opposed to gone or trapped in some secret/chaotic inner place of lost within my own mind.
+And while there, it’s almost as though I could look around from within it.
+I had this incredibly energizing feeling of presence and almost a sense of excitement at trying to figure out what to do from there.

-The other anecdote came from what a breathwork client recently shared with me; something that touched me deeply.
-She’s been practicing breathing between sessions, like a champ, and found herself sitting with her son in their car before a hockey try-out that he was terrified of showing up for.
-He wouldn’t go in, being too wracked with fear to leave the car.
-Eventually, she told him to start to pay attention to his breathing and kept urging him to do it despite his confusion at this new advice.
-As he did, his fear cracked.
-He started crying, back in contact with his vulnerability and feeling the relief of, what I would call, returning to himself and his real experience.
-Seeing this, she also cried.
-He got it, even at a young age.
-And when the intensity of his feelings had moved up and out, he got up and left the car.
+The second story comes from a breathwork client and what she recently shared with me; it’s something that touched me deeply (and she gave me her consent to share it here).
+She’s been practicing connecting to her breathing in between our sessions, like a champ, and found herself one day sitting with her son in their car before a hockey tryout that he was terrified of showing up for.
+He wouldn’t go in, being too wracked with anxiety to leave the car.
+Eventually, she told him to start to connect to his breathing and kept urging him to do it despite his confusion at this advice.
+As he did, his fear eventually cracked, a sense of relief flooded in, and he started crying.
+She started crying too, seeing him get in touch with himself in this way.
+When the intensity of his feelings had moved up and out, he got up and left the car to head in for the tryout.

-After she told me this story, she said that she was starting to appreciate this miraculous fact of breathing: that it is already within us.
+After she relayed this story to me, she said that she was starting to appreciate this miraculous fact about breathing (which I believe takes a while to fully grok): that it is already within us.
 It is always there, always available, even though most of us were raised without knowing that there is something “there” that can always, always, be tapped when we start to go under.

 We are always dancing with fear.
-It keeps us alive, alert, and looking out for the dangers being communicated to us on every conceivable level of society right now.
-Some of us are in serious danger right now; some of us are overwhelmed by the things we are scared to face; some of us are buzzing with sourceless fear that our creature bodies resonate with in solidarity with all that we know is happening in our world right now.
-So to meet the moment of fear that is so loud and alive this summer 2025, I just want to say…
+It keeps us alive, alert, and looking out for the dangers being communicated to us at every level of our experience.
+Some of us are in serious danger right now; some of us are overwhelmed by the things we are scared to face; some of us are buzzing with the fear that our creature bodies resonate with in solidarity with all that we know is happening in our world right now.
+So to meet the moment of fear that is so loud and alive this summer 2025, I just want to offer this…